-You can subscribe to an Office 365 plan or buy an Office 2013 suite for your Surface Pro.
-To learn more about the difference between the Office 365 plans and Office 2013 suites, see Office Frequently Asked Questions on Office.com.
+Most Office 365 plans also include the full-featured Office 2013 applications, which users can install across multiple computers and devices.
+Active Office 365 subscribers receive future rights to version upgrades as a benefit of their subscription.
+Entitlements vary by product.
+To learn more about the difference between the Office 365 plans and Office 2013 suites, see, see Office Frequently Asked Questions on Office.com.

-To learn more about Office 365 Home Premium or buying Office for a single PC (for example, your Surface Pro), go to Office.com/Buy.
+To learn more about Office 365 or buying Office for a single PC (for example, your Surface Pro 3), go to Office.com/Buy.